Quick exit

-Elected by the public, the PCC Mr Scott holds the force to account, making sure it delivers against the Police and Crime Plan and effectively making the police answerable to the communities it serves.
+Elected by the public, the PCC Mr Scott holds the Chief Constable to account for the provision of an efficient and effective police force, and delivery of the priorities in his Police and Crime Plan.
+As PCC, Mr Scott effectively makes Kent Police answerable to the communities that it serves.

-Mr Scott fulfils this duty in a number of ways, including at regular internal meetings, one-to-one briefings and by carrying out the Chief Constable's annual Personal Development Review.
-The OPCC hosts a Joint Audit Committee and a Performance and Delivery Board, and runs an Independent Custody Visitors' Scheme.
+Mr Scott fulfils this duty in a number of ways, including via regular internal meetings, and one-to-one briefings.
+The OPCC also hosts a Joint Audit Committee and a Performance and Delivery Board, and runs an Independent Custody Visitors' Scheme.

-In addition, Mr Scott attends meetings of the Kent and Medway Fire and Rescue Authority, the body which holds Kent Fire and Rescue to account.
-He participates on an informal non-voting basis.
-He will be appointed as a full member as soon as relevant legislation is amended.
+In addition, Mr Scott is a member of the Kent and Medway Fire and Rescue Authority, the body which holds Kent Fire and Rescue Service to account.

 Find out about the ICV scheme